Our Location

 Novelty Open Center Dahlias are given the classification code “NO” and the classification number “86”.

-Micro Novelty Open Center Dahlias are simply tiny versions of Novelty Open Center Dahlias, with a diameter under 2″ wide.
+Micro Novelty Open Center Dahlias are tiny versions of Novelty Open Center Dahlias, with a diameter under 2″ wide.
 There is currently only one available ADS-registered variety of this type:

 Micro Novelty Open Center Dahlias are given the classification code “MNO” and the classification number “87”.